NBA draft resumes with trades, early selections of All-Americans Broome and Kalkbrenner

 The Phoenix Suns opened it by taking Rasheer Fleming after agreeing to acquire the pick earlier Thursday from the Minnesota Timberwolves.

-The Wolves still made the No. 31 pick, but Phoenix and Minnesota had worked out the swap a few hours earlier, a person with knowledge of the details told The Associated Press.
-The person spoke on condition of anonymity because the deal was not officially announced.
+The Wolves still made the No. 31 selection, but Phoenix and Minnesota had worked out the swap a few hours earlier.
+Fleming became aware of the situation shortly before he was selected on his second trip to Barclays Center in two nights after attending the first round on Wednesday.

+“It was a long day now that I think about it,” Fleming said.
+“But like everything has happened so fast — like, this was a great experience.
+Like, it’s kind of a crazy feeling.
+Not even kind of.
+Crazy feeling.”

 Fleming, a forward from Saint Joseph's, averaged 14.7 points, 8.5 rebounds and 1.5 blocks last season, ranking in the top four in the Atlantic 10 in rebounds and blocks.

-The draft picked up where it left off at Barclays Center in Brooklyn — though in a much smaller portion of it than was used Wednesday for the first round.

-Among the familiar names going early in the second round were Auburn All-American Johni Broome to Philadelphia at No. 35, one pick after Creighton center Ryan Kalkbrenner, the four-time Big East defensive player of year, was selected by Charlotte.
+Among the familiar names going early in the second round were Broome and Creighton center Ryan Kalkbrenner, the four-time Big East defensive player of year, who was selected one pick earlier by Charlotte at No. 34.

 AP NBA: https://apnews.com/NBA